jeffsponaugle/roscoe/README.md

 If you are interested in this project, feel free to reach out to me at jeff@sponaugle.com.
 Once we get DRAM and the FPU working this should be a good project entry point as you will be able to build a PCB and get the software stack up and running.

-Neil has developed an excellent monitor, boot loader, and BIOS that takes advantage of the system features and can server as a great starting point for OS development.
-He also has an excellent build environment using GCC.
+Neil has developed an excellent monitor, boot loader, and BIOS that takes advantage of the system features and can serve as a great starting point for OS development.
+He also has created an excellent build environment using GCC.
+He just recently finished adding support for over the wire flashing and updating.

 From a parts point of view most of the parts needed can be purchased new from Digikey/Mouser, with the key exception being:

-  + 68030 CPU, very available on eBay
+  + 68030 CPU, very available on eBay, ~$20
-  + 68030 CPU Socket, available on eBay
+  + 68030 CPU Socket, available on eBay ~$10
-  + 68881/68882 FPU, available on eBay
+  + 68881/68882 FPU, available on eBay ~$30
-  + 72 pin DRAM SIMM - 8MB/16MB/32MB/64MB/128MB, 70ns EDO or FPM, available on ebay
+  + 72 pin DRAM SIMM - 8MB/16MB/32MB/64MB/128MB, 70ns EDO or FPM, available on ebay $40

 The other key parts including the CPLDs can be ordered directly from a major supplier.
 We will post up a complete BOM with the next PCB revision.